Xornyv3/Automated-diagnosis-of-arrhythmia-CNN-LSTM/README.md

 Training and validation loss/accuracy plots for a representative fold.
 These curves diagnose learning behaviour: a small gap between training and validation accuracy suggests good generalization; persistent validation loss or diverging curves can indicate overfitting, class imbalance effects, or the need for stronger regularization / data augmentation.
 Use fold curves together with aggregate metrics to choose hyperparameter adjustments.

-If you prefer different folds or additional figures embedded here (for instance aggregate training curves across folds), add the corresponding PNG files to `ecg-arrhythmia-cnnlstm/figures/` and they will appear in this report.